 (1) In this regulation —

-“dogger” means a person who holds a high risk work licence authorising the person to do dogging work;
+dogger means a person who holds a high risk work licence authorising the person to do dogging work;

-“responsible person”, in relation to a workplace, means a person who, at the workplace is an employer, the main contractor, a self-employed person or a person having control of the workplace;
+responsible person, in relation to a workplace, means a person who, at the workplace is an employer, the main contractor, a self-employed person or a person having control of the workplace;

-“rigger” means a person who holds a high risk work licence authorising the person to do rigging work involving cranes;
+rigger means a person who holds a high risk work licence authorising the person to do rigging work involving cranes;

-“vehicle loading crane” means a crane mounted on a vehicle for the principal purpose of loading items onto the vehicle and unloading items from the vehicle.
+vehicle loading crane means a crane mounted on a vehicle for the principal purpose of loading items onto the vehicle and unloading items from the vehicle.

 (2) Before a person rides in a work box suspended from a crane at a workplace, each responsible person must ensure that the rider has been given a written document, signed by each responsible person and the driver of the crane, describing the safety measures that the rider must observe while riding in the box.